deepdesign/bitlab/docs/motion.md

 ## Project Overview

-**BitLab** uses motion modes to animate sprites across the canvas, creating dynamic, living compositions.
+**Pixli** uses motion modes to animate sprites across the canvas, creating dynamic, living compositions.

 ### What Is Motion?